SfTI-Robotics/Code-Comparison/Double DQN/README.md

 ##### Pendulum
-Morvan uses the n_features*2+2 again in this code as it quite flexible.
+Morvan uses the `n_features*2+2` again in this code as it quite flexible.
 You times two for next state then plus two for reward and action.
-These will always be need no matter what environment.
+This forms the eperience transition sample.

 ### Building models